 4. Email Referrals

 What works on social media can also work with email.
-In fact, it works better!
+In fact, it often works better!
 Email continues to rank as the most effective means of increasing awareness, acquisition, conversion and retention.
-And with a 4,400 percent ROI for every $1 spent, it’s not hard to see why.
+And with a 4,400 percent ROI, it’s not hard to see why.

 The beauty of email is that it provides a direct connection to your customers.
 Sometimes, social media messages get lost in the constant stream of information.
-With email, you have a much better chance of standing out within a customer’s inbox, assuming your email marketing strategy is on point.
+With email, you have a much better chance of standing out or being seen in a customer’s inbox, assuming your email marketing strategy is on point.

 If you’re using catchy email subject lines and providing valuable content, you’ve got your customers’ attention.
 After all, 70 percent of consumers claim to always open emails from their favorite brands.
 And if that content is share-worthy, you may have yourself an email referral.